-- A cover sheet containing the following information: - Date employed at Winthrop, - Rank at original appointment, and - Prior service credit granted at employment. - An application letter which includes an analysis/statement by the candidate explaining how he/she is progressing toward the qualifications of tenure and/or promotion.
-This letter should provide a concise and integrated summary that highlights the candidate's major accomplishments in the areas of Student Intellectual Development, Scholarly Activity, and Professional Stewardship. - A table of contents. - Appropriate indexing tabs should be used. - Location of materials outside the original binder/notebook must be indicated. - A current vita. - Annual reports should be arranged in reverse chronological order from the current date through the time of employment or credited years' service, if applicable.
-Annual reports should include student evaluation data, chair observations, peer observations (if available), Chair/immediate supervisor evaluations, and Dean evaluations.
+- A cover sheet containing the following information: (this is a form that the faculty member will be able to review to Interfolio)

+- Date employed at Winthrop,

+- Rank at original appointment, and

+- Prior service credit granted at employment.

+- An application letter which includes an analysis/statement by the candidate explaining how he/she is progressing toward the qualifications of tenure and/or promotion.
+This letter should provide a concise and integrated summary that highlights the candidate's major accomplishments in the areas of Student Intellectual Development, Scholarly Activity, and Professional Stewardship.

+- A table of contents.

+- A current vita.

+Annual evaluation materials should be arranged in chronological order from the time of employment or credited year(s) service, if applicable, through the current date.
+Annual evaluation materials should include the annual report, student evaluation data, chair observations, peer observations (if available), chair/immediate supervisor evaluations, and dean evaluations.
 If the faculty member was credited for prior years' service at another institution, annual reports and other supporting materials during those credited years may be included.
 No materials other than those from Winthrop or from credited prior years' service should be included.

-A narrative statement should precede each of the following sections of the portfolio: Student Intellectual Development, Scholarly Activity, and Professional Stewardship.
+- Each section of the portfolio (Student Intellectual Development, Scholarly Activity, and Professional Stewardship) should include tables outlining activity, a narrative, and pertinent documentation.
+Example table are provided by the college.
 The narrative provides a reflective analysis of the faculty member's work in each of these areas, making a case for how they have met the criteria detailed in the University Roles and Rewards policy and these COE guidelines.
 Narrative comments should be supported by multiple sources of evidence.

-• Supporting documents pertinent to the review.

-• A statement of the faculty member's goals and plans for involvement and development over the next six years.
+Evidence should be organized using the categories in the Interfolio activity. - Additional supporting documents pertinent to the review. - A statement of the faculty member's goals and plans for involvement and development over the next six years.